mehulagg/gitlab_test/doc/development/testing_guide/frontend_testing.md

 - `rewire` is not required because Jest supports mocking modules.
 See also [Manual Mocks](https://jestjs.io/docs/en/manual-mocks).
 - No [context object](https://jasmine.github.io/tutorials/your_first_suite#section-The_%3Ccode%3Ethis%3C/code%3E_keyword) is passed to tests in Jest.
   This means sharing `this.something` between `beforeEach()` and `it()` for example does not work.
-  Instead you should declare shared variables in the context that they are needed (via `const` / `let`).
+  Instead you should declare shared variables in the context where they are needed (via `const` / `let`).
 - The following will cause tests to fail in Jest:
   - Unmocked requests.
   - Unhandled Promise rejections.